What Is Diabetes

 Clinical Care

-The comprehensive diabetes care program offers state-of-the-art care and education for people with diabetes and their families.
-This includes consultation and subsequent visits, insulin therapy utilizing the insulin pump, non-insulin therapies, and careful attention to diabetic complications and their prevention.
-Our physicians participate in a variety of diabetes oriented research programs, and patients have the opportunity to participate in cutting-edge clinical studies when appropriate.
-For those in need of primary care services, the program provides referrals to UConn Health primary care physicians.
-Nutrition services, health psychology, podiatry, endocrinology, and ophthalmology services are also offered.
+The comprehensive diabetes care program offers assessment, care, and education for people with diabetes and their families.
+This includes consultation and subsequent visits, insulin therapy utilizing the insulin pump, non-insulin therapies, blood glucose monitoring, continuous glucose monitoring, and careful attention to diabetes complications and their prevention.
+Our providers participate in various diabetes-oriented research programs, and patients have the opportunity to participate in cutting-edge clinical studies when appropriate.
+For those in need of primary care services, the program provides referrals to UConn Health primary care providers.
+Nutrition services, mental health professionals, podiatry, and ophthalmology services are also offered.

-Additionally, our ADA recognized Diabetes Education Ambulatory Self-Management Program assists people with diabetes and their families in meal planning, exercise, weight management, medications, and equipment selection as needed.
-Focused is placed on empowering patients to be informed about the latest technologies and therapies, and to make choices appropriate for their lifestyle.
-This is accomplished through individual one on one sessions, group workshops, case management and routine follow-up care.
+Additionally, our ADA recognized Diabetes Education Self-Management Program assists people with diabetes and their families in meal planning, exercise, weight management, medications, and equipment selection as needed.
+We focus on empowering patients to be informed about the latest technologies and therapies and make choices appropriate for their lifestyle.
+This is accomplished through individual one-on-one sessions, group workshops, case management, and routine follow-up care.